GauravSingh-CyberSecurity/Obsidian/1-December-2024.md

 **Cultivate Individuality:** Engage in activities that stimulate your imagination and creativity, such as reading diverse literature or exploring new ideas, to resist societal pressures

 By being mindful, you can transform how you assimilate information and experiences

+# 2-Dec-2024

+How much of you is you, and how much of you is the world?

+How much of your thoughts, personality, Individuality, consciousness and being itself is you, and how much of your personality is made out of the advertisements, narrative, and trends of the world.